Etched portrait of Brearley

 New Jersey Three Shillings and Nine Pence Note

 To the right is a New Jersey issued note signed by Brearley in red ink.
 Notice the amount and the date on this note 1781.
 The war was still alive in the South but for all practical purposes, won by the colonies.
 Peace would not be signed until September 3, 1783.
 They are still using the British octal system.
 The dollar and it’s ten base decimal system does not come into general use until the 1790’s.
 The date also specified the Act of Legislature date authorizing it’s manufacture, not it’s actual printing.
 The lower signature, difficult to read is by one Philemon Dickinson.
-Dickinson was a militia officer who received high praise from General Washington for his actions in the war, served as a delegate from Delaware at the Continental Congress of 1782 and served on the New Jersey Legislature owning property in both states.
+Dickinson was a militia officer who received high praise from General Washington for his actions in the war.
+He served as a delegate from Delaware at the Continental Congress of 1782 and served on the New Jersey Legislature owning property in both states.

 To be continued…..